Planning for a higher rate of capital gains tax

-The publication of the review does not mean its suggestions will translate into legislation.
-The second of the reports, due early next year, will comment on the technical and practical issues of any proposed changes, which will shed some light on the likelihood of any change in the Budget of March 2021.
+A second report, due shortly and commenting on the technical and practical issues of any proposed changes, may shed some light on the likelihood of any changes appearing in the Budget of 3 March 2021.

 Today’s capital gains regime is attractive by historic standards

 |Capital gains tax rate payable on…||Higher rate taxpayer||Basic rate|

 Gains on sale of shares, in excess of the CGT allowance of £12,300 (2020-21), are currently charged at just 20% for higher and additional rate taxpayers.